 1. Bundle Medical Expenses to Maximize Itemized Tax Deductions

-When you incur medical expenses that are not covered by health insurance, you are only allowed to deduct them from your taxable income to the extent that they exceed 10% of your adjusted gross income if you are 64 and younger, or 7.5% of your income if you are 65 and older.
+When you incur medical expenses that are not covered by health insurance, you are only allowed to deduct them from your taxable income to the extent that they exceed 7.5% of your adjusted gross income.

-To maximize the use of this tax deduction, you need to do three things:
+To maximize the use of this tax deduction, you need to do 3 things:

 - Keep a running total of your out-of-pocket medical expenses each year.